The ACA could be tweaked, reformed or repealed — but employers must comply now

 Coverage.
 Employers’ healthcare plans must value and be adequate and affordable based on the ACA’s standards.
 A complex calculation of data on employees’ pay and benefits information determines whether coverage is adequate and affordable.

 Reporting.
-Employers must collect and analyze all relevant ACA data on employees and report all 1094 and 1095 forms to the IRS and 1095 B and 1085 C, if applicable, to employees.
+Employers must collect and analyze all relevant ACA data on employees and report all 1094 and 1095 forms to the IRS and 1095 B and 1095 C forms, if applicable, to employees.

 Penalties for noncompliance